lukso-network/docs/docs/guides/universal-receiver-delegate/accept-reject-assets.md

 :::note

-Please make sure to unlock Metamask and disable Browser Extension while doing this step.
+Please make sure to unlock MetaMask and disable Browser Extension while doing this step.
 ![Turning off Browser extension to use Remix Injected Provider](/img/guides/turn-off-browser-extension.jpeg)

 :::

 After copying the code, navigate to the **Solidity Compiler** tab and press the Compile UniversalReceiverDelegate.sol button.
-Then navigate to **Deploy & Run Transactions** tab and choose _Injected Provider_ as environment.
+Then navigate to the **Deploy & Run Transactions** tab and choose _Injected Provider_ as the environment.

 ![Compiling contract in Remix](/img/guides/remix-compiling-contract.jpeg)

-You should be connected to L16 in Metamask and Remix and have enough LYXt in the EOA used to deploy the URD.
+You should be connected to L16 in MetaMask and Remix and have enough LYXt in the EOA used to deploy the URD.

 ![Connect to LUKSO L16 in Remix](/img/guides/remox-connect-l16.jpeg)

 After choosing the **CustomUniversalReceiverDelegate** contract in the *CONTRACT* section and deploying, you'll confirm the transaction and wait until the transaction is confirmed and the contract is deployed on the network.
-Once deployed you can copy the contract address to be used later when setting the address inside the storage.
+Once deployed, you can copy the contract address to be used later when setting the address inside the storage.

 ![Deploy and Copy the address in Remix](/img/guides/remix-deploy-copy-address.jpeg)

 ### Step2 - Set the address of the URD in the storage

-After deploying the contract, we will need to set its address under the **[LSP1-UniversalReceiverDelegate Data Key](../../standards/generic-standards/lsp1-universal-receiver.md#extension)**.
+After deploying the contract, we need to set its address under the **[LSP1-UniversalReceiverDelegate Data Key](../../standards/generic-standards/lsp1-universal-receiver.md#extension)**.

 ```typescript title="Setting address of the URD in the storage"
 import Web3 from 'web3';